nasa/isaac/dense_map/geometry_mapper/readme.md

 `/hw/cam_sci2`.

 ## Camera calibration

+Currently the calibrator solution is not that accurate.
+It is suggested to use instead camera_refiner (see further down) on a bag acquired without a calibration target.

 Camera calibration is an advanced topic.
 Likely your robot's cameras have been calibrated by now, and then this step can be skipped.